Amazon Is Banning People For Making Too Many Returns - Slashdot

 Re: (Score:2)

-They're banning "hundreds" of people out of the hundreds of millions of customers they have.
-These are people who are abusing the system, and they deserve the bans (well, maybe some of them don't, but I strongly suspect they all do).
-People like that are the reason why companies have to institute less lenient return policies, and by banning them Amazon can prevent abuse of their policies while still allowing people who may have legitimate reason for returning items to do so.
-In other words, Amazon can offer
+It also helps to order the same brand because once you know how they size items, you can almost bet the next ones you order will be the same size as the first one.
+For example, Wrangler jeans' sizes are consistent within the Wrangler brand.

-they've done this for years (Score:1)
+they've done this for years (Score:2, Insightful)

 I come to this place for actual news.
 Amazon has done this for years. [theguardian.com]